dylanhmorris/labtea/README.md

 ``outfile``: The name of the file you would like to generate <br>
 ``template``: the filename/filepath of the template you would like to use <br>
-``datafile``: The filename/filepath of the date file you would like to use to fill in the template <br>
+``datafile``: The filename/filepath of the data file you would like to use to fill in that template <br>

-The bracketed arguments are optional.
-If used, they must come before the required arguments and immediately after the given hyphen-and-letter prefix.
+Bracketed arguments are optional.
+If used, they must come before the required arguments and immediately after their hyphen-and-letter prefixes.

 ``OUTPUT_DIR``: the output directory.
 Default value: ``site`` <br>
 ``NAME EMAIL``: the name and email address of the person doing the update.
 Default value: none <br>